Search

 const currentOpacity = engine.block.getOpacity(imageBlockId);

-// reduce the opacity of the image by 20% at each click
+// Reduce the opacity of the image by 20% on each click

 engine.block.setOpacity(imageBlockId, currentOpacity * 0.8);